joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 >    {: .comment}
 {: .hands_on}

-As you may notice, the number of enriched GO Terms is very high, with graphs that are virtually uninterpretable.
-One way to avoid this issue is to ignore singletons and skip dependent tests.
-But even then the graph is still overwhelming.
+As you may notice, the number of enriched GO Terms is very high, with graphs that are too extensive to analyze manually.
+And this is despite the fact that GOEnrichment ignores singletons and skips dependent tests by default precisely to avoid enrichment results that are too extensive and not informative.

-The Summarize Output option in the GOEnrichment tool simplifies the results further, reducing the complexity while keeping branch information, although at a the cost os some specificity.
-[Pedir ao Daniel Faria para descrever o método um pouco mais - ver questão de artigo a publicar versus o que se põe aqui?].
+The Summarize Output option in the GOEnrichment tool addresses this problem by conflating branches/families of enriched GO terms and selecting the most representative term(s) from them (usually 1-2 term per family).
+The greatly simplifies the results while retaining branch information, and thus ensuring that every enriched family of functions is present in the results.
+Some specificity is necessarily lost, but the trade-off is that the results become easier and more intuitive to analyze.

 > ### {% icon hands_on %} Hands-on:
 >